krishnaku/pypcalc/pcalc/docs/substack/measuring_flow_with_sample_paths.md

 ## Processes and Sample Paths

 In stochastic process theory, a process is defined as a collection of random
-variables: time-varying values drawn from some probability distribution, or outcomes from a system with random behavior.
+variables: time-varying values drawn from some probability distribution, or a sequence of outcomes from a system with random behavior.
 In that setting, a sample path is a single realization of a process.
 In our case, since we are focusing on a single sample path, we do not care whether the process is stochastic or deterministic.
 In practice, we can think of a process as a time-varying function applied to an event log in order to extract a sample path for analysis.

 Let us consider some core examples to help solidify this intuition.
 The simplest, and in many ways the most important, process we can define over a